TWinston-66/HackThePlanet/index.md

 [View repo on Github](https://github.com/TWinston-66/HackThePlanet){: .btn .fs-5 .mb-4 .mb-md-0 }
 ## Writeups
 You can find the different challenge catagories in the navigation bar to the left.
-I will post writeups to the challenges, levels, boxes or whatever they may be as I solve them...so be sure to check back later if a level you want is not posted yet.
+I will post writeups to the challenges, levels, boxes or whatever they may be as I solve them...so be sure to check back later if a writeup you want is not posted yet.

 ## How to Use
-The point of writeups are to allow for a person to learn the conecpts being used.
+The point of these writeups are to allow for a person to learn the conecpts being used in the challenges.
 Therefore please do not use these merrly to solve the challenge, use them to learn.

 ## Socials
 If you have any recoomindations, requests for a specific writeup, or any questions you can find me in the following places.